-The Company's financial statements are presented in sterling, which is also the Company's functional currency, as this is an extension of the UK based parent company for which the functional currency is sterling.
+The Company's financial statements are presented in sterling, which is also the Company's functional currency.

 Transactions in foreign currencies are translated into pounds sterling at the exchange rate on the date of the transaction.
 At each Balance Sheet date, monetary assets and liabilities that are denominated in foreign currencies are retranslated into pounds sterling at the exchange rates prevailing at the balance sheet date.
 All foreign exchange differences are taken to the Statement of Comprehensive Income for the period.